TheAnalystStrategist/Accomodation-Project/README.md

-This was my first complete SQL project i created.
+This was one of the first complete SQL projects I created.
 In this project, I learned how to:

 1) Create and Drop Tables in SQL